Analysis: Assessing the Seahawks’ first week of free agency and where things go from here

 WHAT’S THE COMPENSATORY DRAFT PICK SITUATION LOOK LIKE?

 So far, so good.
-According to OvertheCap.com, Seattle’s free agent losses as of now would mean the Seahawks would get a third, fourth and a sixth-round pick, as well as another late-rounder, as compensation in the 2020 draft.
-That the picks are tradeable makes them more valuable than ever.
+According to OvertheCap.com, Seattle’s free-agent losses as of now would mean the Seahawks would get a third-, fourth- and a sixth-round pick, as well as another late-rounder, as compensation in the 2020 draft.
+That the picks are tradable makes them more valuable than ever.
 Seattle didn’t get any comp picks last year, but usually has been among the NFL leaders in acquiring comp picks, leading to the idea the Seahawks will do what they can this year to get as many as possible.

-It’s worth remembering the comp pick formula only includes players who are unrestricted free agents, or those whose contracts expired this week.
+It’s worth remembering the comp-pick formula only includes players who are unrestricted free agents, or those whose contracts expired this week.

 That means Seattle can be as aggressive as it wants going after “street free agents’’ — players who were cut — without worrying about comp picks.

 Two such players who stand out?
-Safety Eric Berry and defensive end Nick Perry, each cut over the last few days by the Chiefs and Packers, respectively.
-Perry in particular may be intriguing for Seattle as a potential edge rusher — he had 11 sacks in 2016 but has been bothered by injuries the last two seasons— and he also played for Pete Carroll at USC.
+Safety Eric Berry and defensive end Nick Perry, each cut over the past few days by the Chiefs and Packers, respectively.
+Perry in particular may be intriguing for Seattle as a potential edge rusher — he had 11 sacks in 2016 but has been bothered by injuries the past two seasons — and he also played for Pete Carroll at USC.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.